hbctraining/DGE_workshop_salmon_online/lessons/01c_RNAseq_count_distribution.md

 The mean expression level of GeneA for the 'treated' group is twice as large as the mean expression level for the 'untreated' group.
 But is the difference in expression **between groups** significant given the amount of variation observed **within groups** (across replicates)?

 It is possible that the difference is not actually significant.
 We need to take into account the variation in the data (and where it might be coming from) when determining whether genes are differentially expressed.
-Modeling our data with the negative binomial allows us to do this.
+Modeling our data with the negative binomial distribution allows us to do this.

 ### How many replicates are enough?